UCLA’s Final Four run reminiscent of the team that sparked John Wooden’s dynasty

 UCLA featured balance, four players averaging double figures in scoring (this season's team had six players reach that threshold), but little depth, with Wooden rarely using his bench for more than spot minutes.
 That meant starters Cunningham, Hazzard, Slaughter, Pete Blackman and John Green rested only occasionally, a predicament familiar to heavily used current Bruins Tyger Campbell and Jaime Jaquez Jr.

-They were still expected to lose their NCAA tournament opener against Utah State.
-UCLA needed Cunningham’s 21 points on nine-for-18 shooting to prevail, 73-62, after the Bruins lost a 13-point halftime lead.
-In the West Region final against Oregon State, UCLA withstood 7-footer Mel Counts’ 24 points and 17 rebounds because no other Beaver did much of anything during the Bruins’ 88-69 rout.
+They were still expected to lose their NCAA Tournament opener against Utah State.
+UCLA needed Cunningham's 21 points on 9-for-18 shooting to prevail, 73-62, after the Bruins lost a 13-point halftime lead.
+In the West Region final against Oregon State, UCLA withstood 7-footer Mel Counts' 24 points and 17 rebounds because no other Beaver did much of anything during the Bruins' 88-69 rout.

 That sent UCLA to the Final Four for the first time under Wooden, then in his 14th season with the Bruins.